Insight

 Why Data Analytics Takes the Lead

-Business Drivers for Data Analytics in the Cloud
+Business Drivers for Cloud Native-Analytics

 Overcoming Common Cloud Transition Challenges

-• Governance and cost validation.
+• Governance and Cost Validation.

 Cloud Is Not Always Cheaper—So Why Move?